Dad and Dave from Snake Gully

 Dad and Dave from Snake Gully was an Australian radio drama series based on the On Our Selection stories of Steele Rudd.
 The series is more often referred to simply as Dad and Dave.
-It was hugely popular and ran for over a decade.
+It was hugely popular and ran for 2276 episodes, almost 17 years.
+The first episode was broadcast on 1 April 1937 and the last on 29 December 1953.